boborodono/San_Antonio_Machine_Learning_SAML/README.md

 | Stacked Bar |
 |  :----: |
 | <img src="https://user-images.githubusercontent.com/46633669/161362217-9d3ce554-ec3d-4635-9541-6e1e4f68aecd.png" width="300" height="300"> |
-- More instances of stroke were reported among patients that were married at one point in time.
+- More instances of stroke were reported among patients that were married at one point in time

  <hr>